GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Here are few representative examples how to use Matrix node, more can be found in the Sample Projects, where you can play with parameters and copy-past them directly into your projects.

 * Two memory blocks that represents matrices are multiplied, below observers show what is inside the memory blocks.

 ![](img_examples/matrix_multi01.PNG)

-* Two memory blocks that respresents a matrices and a vector are multiplied, below obserevers again show what is inside the memory blocks.
+* Two memory blocks that represents a matrices and a vector are multiplied, below observers again show what is inside the memory blocks.

 ![](img_examples/matrix_multi02.PNG)

-* Two memory blocks that respresents a matrices and a vector are added, However the algorithm cannot perform elemnt-wise addition because of the mem. block sizes, the number of columns of the matrix and the vector corespond.
-Thus the algorithm performs element-wise addtion for each row.
+* Two memory blocks that respresents a matrices and a vector are added, However the algorithm cannot perform element-wise addition because of the memory block sizes, the number of columns of the matrix and the vector correspond.
+Thus the algorithm performs element-wise addition for each row.

 ![](img_examples/matrix_add01.PNG)

 * If memory block plus a known constat should be performed, the matrix node allows user to insert the constat as DataInput0 (see orange circle).

 ![](img_examples/matrix_add02.PNG)